 Just over three decades after his first appearance as Batman, Michael Keaton is reportedly in talks to reprise his role as the Caped Crusader alongside Ezra Miller in Warner Bros upcoming stand-alone movie, The Flash.

-According to an exclusive report by The Wrap, talks with Keaton are in the very early stages.
+According to an exclusive report by The Wrap, talks with the Beetlejuice actor are in the very early stages.
 It’s still far from a sure thing, and can go either way.
 There are currently no exact details about how big or small Keaton’s role will be.

 But we do have some information about the movie itself!